kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 without first translating everything into a framework-specific mental model.
 Kora's thinness supports that.
 This is an important form of enterprise maturity.

-## The Framework Should Not Become the Only Way to Understand the System
+## The Framework Should Not Become the Only Way to Understand the System { #only-way-to-understand }

 Enterprises outlive frameworks.
 Teams change.
 Tooling changes.
 Cloud providers change.
 A healthy architecture should keep key knowledge transferable.
 If the system can still be understood through: